MKHenson/users/README.md

 ### Get User
-Gets a specific user's details
+Gets a specific user's details. *You must be logged in to make this call*

-    /users/:username
+    `/users/:username`

 Parameters
-* **verbose** - If true, sensitive data will not be obscured
+* **verbose** - If true, sensitive data will not be obscured.
+This will only work for admin users.

 Example calls
 ```